brholtkamp/workstation-windows/README.md

 - `node['workstation']['visual_studio']['extensions']`: The list of extensions to install in with `install_visual_studio`.
 Each item in the list is another list of `['Extension Name', 'URL to .vsix']`.
 - `node['workstation']['visual_studio']['extension_dir']`: The path to where Visual Studio extensions are installed.
 - `node['workstation']['visual_studio']['vsix_installer_dir']`: The path to `VSIXInstaller.exe`

+# Notes

+This was tested in MSYS2 using the ChefDK tools.
+In order to run `berks` and other commands on Windows, I'd use `chef exec ...` in order to accomplish it.